kubernetes/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 * **Logs**: are fragmented, and finding out which process was the bottleneck involves digging through troves of unstructured text.
 In addition, logs do not offer higher-level insight into overall system behavior without an extensive background on the process of interest.
 * **Events**: in Kubernetes are only kept for an hour by default, and don't integrate with visualization of analysis tools.
 To gain trace-like insights would require a large investment in custom tooling.
 * **Latency metrics**: can only supply limited metadata because of cardinality constraints.
 They are useful for showing _that_ a process was slow, but don't provide insight into _why_ it was slow.
+* **Latency Logging**: is a "poor man's" version of tracing that only works within a single binary and outputs log messages.
+See [github.com/kubernetes/utils/trace](https://github.com/kubernetes/utils/tree/master/trace).

 Distributed tracing provides a single window into latency information from across many components and plugins.
 Trace data is structured, and there are numerous established backends for visualizing and querying over it.